-- (a) When the District's ground water quality monitoring data indicates that levels of a contaminant have dropped below the Phase II trigger for a period of not less than three (3) consecutive years, the District may choose to suspend Phase II requirements.
-In making such a decision, the District will consider all available information, including its ground water quality monitoring data, vadose zone data, land use information, and all other pertinent information. - (b) Upon the District's determination that levels of a contaminant have dropped below the Phase II trigger, the District shall:(i) suspend the requirement for nitrogen certification in that Phase II area until such time as the District should determine that Phase II trigger levels have again been exceeded; - (ii) notify all persons within that Phase II area who are required to obtain/maintain nitrogen certification of the District's determination that levels of a contaminant have dropped below the Phase II trigger and that nitrogen certification requirements have been suspended; - (iii) continue to offer cost-sharing on approved Best Management Practices; and - (iv) continue to offer nitrogen certification training, but on a rotating, voluntary basis.
+- (a) When the District's groundwater quality monitoring data indicates that levels of a contaminant have dropped below the Phase II trigger for a period of not less than three (3) consecutive years, the DistrictBoard of Directors may choose to suspend Phase II requirements.
+In making such a decision, the DistrictBoard of Directors will consider all available information, including its groundwater quality monitoring data, vadose zone data, land use information, and all other pertinent information. - (b) Upon the District's determination that levels of a contaminant have dropped below the Phase II trigger, the DistrictBoard of Directors shall: - (i) suspend the requirement for nitrogen certification in that Phase II area until such time as the DistrictBoard of

+Directors should determine that Phase II trigger levels have again been exceeded;

+- (ii) direct District staff to notify all persons within that Phase II area who are required to obtain/maintain nitrogen certification of the District'sBoard of Directors' determination that levels of a contaminant have dropped below the Phase II trigger and that nitrogen certification requirements have been suspended; - (iii) continue to offer cost-sharing on approved Best Management Practices; and - (iv) continue to offer nitrogen certification training, but on a rotating, voluntary basis.
 Persons who had been required to obtain/maintain nitrogen certification shall be notified of such voluntary training.